bowang-lab/DeepVelo/README.md

 ### Using GPU

 The `dgl` cpu version is installed by default.
-For GPU acceleration, please install the proper [dgl gpu](https://www.dgl.ai/pages/start.html) version compatible with your CUDA environment.
+For GPU acceleration, please install a proper [dgl gpu](https://www.dgl.ai/pages/start.html) version compatible with your CUDA environment.

 ```bash
 pip uninstall dgl # remove the cpu version